laserpants/trombone/docs/middleware.md

 <h1>Middleware</h1>

-Middlewares are server components which provide some additional functionality and can be enabled/configured to suit specific needs.
+Middlewares are server components which provide some additional functionality and can be enabled at run-time and configured to suit specific needs.
 With exception of file serving, middlewares are disabled by default.
-See respective section for details on how configuration works.
+See respective section for details on how configuration works for a specific component.

 ### Available components